IAtrax/YOLO-One/README.md

 ```

 ## Inference Pipeline
-to launch the inference pipepline, run de following command:
+to launch the inference pipepline, use de following command:

 ```python
 python inference.py \